TUMFTM/f1-timing-database/README.md

 # Introduction
-This repository hosts a SQLite database containing Formula 1 lap and race information for the seasons 2014 - 2019 (i.e. the Formula 1 hybrid era).
+This repository hosts a SQLite database containing Formula 1 lap and race information for the seasons from 2014 to 2019 (i.e. the Formula 1 hybrid era with V6 engines).
 It was built mainly on the basis of the Ergast API (see Attribution section) to be able to determine parameters for a race simulation (soon available on https://github.com/TUMFTM/race-simulation).
 We are open for comments, suggestions and bug reports!

 Contact person: [Alexander Heilmeier](mailto:alexander.heilmeier@tum.de).